Luis Suárez: 2010 FIFA World Cup

 In June 2010, Óscar Tabárez named Suárez to Uruguay's 23-man World Cup squad.
 Uruguay began the tournament with a 0–0 draw against France.
 In the second match, a 3–0 win over South Africa, Suárez drew a penalty and assisted Álvaro Pereira's stoppage time goal.
 In the final match of the group stage, he headed in a goal off a pass from Edinson Cavani and was named Man of the Match in a 1–0 win over Mexico.
 Uruguay won Group A and advanced to the knockout stage.

 During the round of 16 against South Korea, Suárez scored both goals in a 2–1 win.
 His second broke a tie in the 80th minute when he dribbled around a defender and curled a "spectacular shot" in off the far post; Suárez was again named Man of the Match.
 This win put Uruguay through to the quarter-finals for the first time since 1970.
 In the quarter-final against Ghana, the score was 1–1 at the end of regulation and the match went into extra time.
 Late in extra time, Ghana sent a free-kick into the box, and Suárez blocked Stephen Appiah's shot on the goal line.
-He then blocked Dominic Adiyiah's goalbound header with his hands, committing a professional foul to save what would have been the game winner and was sent off.
+He then blocked Dominic Adiyiah's goal bound header with his hands, committing a professional foul to save what would have been the game winner and was sent off.
 Asamoah Gyan hit the crossbar with the ensuing penalty kick and Suárez, who had stopped to watch, celebrated the miss before heading down the tunnel.
 Uruguay won the shootout 4–2 and advanced to the semi-finals.

 After the match, Suárez said, "I made the save of the tournament."
 He said he had no alternative, was acting out of instinct, and would do it again if it helped his team win.
 Ghana head coach Milovan Rajevac said the play was an "injustice" and Suárez was labelled a villain and a cheater.
 Others viewed him as a hero.
 Due to the automatic suspension that accompanies a red card, Suárez sacrificed himself in the semi-final for the unlikely chance the penalty would be missed, and his team would later win.

 While Suárez was suspended for the semi-final match for his red card against Ghana, Uruguay "lacked a second striker [alongside Diego Forlán] of cunning and movement" and lost 3–2 to the Netherlands.
 Suárez returned for the third place game against Germany; he was booed almost every time he had the ball because of his handball in the Ghana match.
 He assisted Cavani on Uruguay's first goal, but Uruguay lost 3–2.
 During the tournament, Suárez played 543 minutes in six appearances and scored three goals.